TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/index.md

 # Sprint Overview – 2025‑08‑19 (Part 2)

-This continuation of the 2025‑08‑19 sprint focused on processing additional NoPixel resources and documenting the decisions taken.
+This continuation of the 2025‑08‑19 sprint focused on processing additional original resources and documenting the decisions taken.
 Following the earlier documentation and compliance effort, we examined a further set of resources in the order listed by GitHub.
 Because most of these resources either contain only